2018-2019 Annual Campaign:

 Childbirth Center Upgrades

 The 2016-2017 annual campaign sought to raise funds for the enhancement of The Childbirth Center at Springfield Hospital.
 Childbirth services an essential part of being a community hospital and Springfield Hospital is eager to reinvest in its childbirth facility with the support of our community of donors.
-Gifts to the campaign are still being gratefully accepted; all gifts over $500 are recognized by a “leaf” on the new giving tree installed in the Hospital lobby.
+All gifts over $500 are recognized by a “leaf” on the new giving tree installed in the Hospital lobby.

 The 2015-2016 annual giving campaign focused on giving clearer air back to the community by reducing the Hospital and Springfield Health Center’s dependence on fossils fuels through investment in solar energy.
 The rooftop panels represent savings and and benefits for the community in terms of sustainability and better air to breathe.